brend/gabalah/STATUS.md

 ### Cartridge / hardware
 - No cartridge abstraction (MBC1/MBC3/MBC5 not implemented)
+- Header checksum/global checksum are parsed but not yet enforced for ROM rejection
 - No save RAM persistence (`.sav`)
 - STOP remains a no-op
 - HALT bug behavior not fully implemented